T Bar Row Muscles Worked

 14.Inverted Row

 This exercise is performed with your body hanging from a bar, and you row your body up towards the bar.
-This is a good option for people who want to work their back and biceps.

 • Find a sturdy bar that is about chest height.